tsgates/arch-wiki-markdown/wiki/Timidity.md

 provided by vkeybd to the first output (writable) ALSA port provided by Timidity.
 Alternatively you can use aconnect(1), community/aconnectgui or AUR packages patchage, kaconnect.
-As a result when you play around with the keys on the vkeybd timidity plays the appropriate notes.
+As a result when you play around with the keys on the vkeybd TiMidity++ plays the appropriate notes.

 Connect to virtual MIDI device

-Once you have the timidity++ daemon running and it is working with aplaymidi, you can connect it to a virtual MIDI device that will work in programs such as rosegarden or scala.
+Once you have the TiMidity++ daemon running and it is working with aplaymidi, you can connect it to a virtual MIDI device that will work in programs such as rosegarden or scala.